J-Afzal/Third-Year-Project/README.md

        sudo make install -j4 && \
        sudo sh -c 'echo "/usr/local/lib" > /etc/ld.so.conf.d/opencv.conf' && \
        sudo ldconfig

-## Instructions for Setting up Windows 10 (1.5hrs)
-0. Download all pre-requisites
-    * Microsoft Visual Studio
-    * CMake (Add to PATH)
-    * CUDA 11.2
-    * cuDNN 8.1.1

-1. Download OpenCV 4.5.1 and OpenCV-contrib 4.5.1, unzip them, and create a build folder in the same directory

-2. Open the CMake GUI and select the unzipped OpenCV 4.5.1 as source directory and the build folder as the build directory and select Microsoft Visual Studio as the compiler

-3. Press configure and change:
-    * BUILD_opencv_world=ON
-    * OPENCV_EXTRA_MODULES_PATH to the modules folder in the unzipped OpenCV-contrib 4.5.1
-    * WITH_CUDA=ON
-    * OPENCV_DNN_CUDA=ON
-    * ENABLE_FAST_MATH=ON
-    * WITH_TBB=ON
-    * ENABLE_FAST_MATH=1
-    * OPENCV_ENABLE_NONFREE=ON

-4. Press configure again and change:
-    * CUDA_FAST_MATH=ON
-    * For your GPU set the correct GPU arch number and GPU family name

-5. Press configure, then generate, then open project

-6. Build the BUILD and INSTALL solutions

-7. For each Microsoft Visual Studio project, go to project properties:
-    * VC++ directories
-      * Include Directories
-        * add {Path to build folder}\install\include
-        * add C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.2\include
-      * Library Directories
-        * add {Path to build folder}\install\x64\vc16\lib
-        * add C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.2\lib\x64
-    * Linker
-      * Additional Dependencies
-        * add opencv_world451.lib
-        * add cudart.lib

 ## Running the software
 0. Assuming that you are in the Third-Year-Project/code folder